OtnielSSilva/OtnielSSilva/README.md

 - 👂 My name is Otniel dos S. Silva
 - 🔭 I’m currently looking for an internship
 - 🎯 Goals: Be able to build a full application, like an e-commerce
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript and DSA
 - 📚 Hobbies: Reading Fiction and Learning Languages
 - ⚡ Fun fact: I prefer tea